starnight/LoRa/test-application/README.md

   Listening on which IPv6 address

 - listening port:
-  Listening on which UDP port
+  Listening on which TCP port

 ### client